azuracom/AzuracomSpreadsheetToObjectBundle/README.md

         $handler = $this->factory->create();

         $handler
+            //if you want to retrieve all changes with $handler->getChanges() or use $handler->hasChanged() method ->setTrackChanges(true)
+            //by default on each setDataValues() calls changes and errors will be reseted, if you have multiple key in one handler
+            //you should pass this to false and manually reset after setting your data values ->setAutoReset(false)
+            ->setCurrentKey('product')
             ->add('reference', TextType::class, [
                 'allow_update' => false, //this field will only be setted during creation 'label' => 'Référence',